jduffield65/coppafish/docs/run_code.md

 ## Exporting to pciSeq
-To save the results of the pipeline as a .csv file which can then be plotted with pciSeq, one  of the following can be run (assuming path to the config file is */Users/user/iss/experiment/settings.ini* and the path to the notebook file is */Users/user/iss/experiment/notebook.npz*):
+To save the results of the pipeline as a .csv file which can then be plotted with pciSeq, one  of the following can be run (assuming path to the config file is */Users/user/coppafish/experiment/settings.ini* and the path to the notebook file is */Users/user/coppafish/experiment/notebook.npz*):

 === "Command Line"

     ``` bash
-    python -m iss /Users/user/iss/experiment/settings.ini -export
+    python -m coppafish /Users/user/coppafish/experiment/settings.ini -export
     ```

 === "Python Script Using Config Path"
     ``` python
-    from iss import Notebook, export_to_pciseq
+    from coppafish import Notebook, export_to_pciseq
-    ini_file = '/Users/user/iss/experiment/settings.ini'
+    ini_file = '/Users/user/coppafish/experiment/settings.ini'
     nb = Notebook(config_file=ini_file)
     export_to_pciseq(nb)
     ```

 === "Python Script Using Notebook Path"
     ``` python
-    from iss import Notebook, export_to_pciseq
+    from coppafish import Notebook, export_to_pciseq
-    nb_file = '/Users/user/iss/experiment/notebook.npz'
+    nb_file = '/Users/user/coppafish/experiment/notebook.npz'
     nb = Notebook(nb_file)
     export_to_pciseq(nb)
     ```

-[This](code/utils/pciseq.md#iss.utils.pciseq.export_to_pciseq) will save a csv file in the *output_dir* for each method (*omp* and *ref_spots*) of finding spots and assigning genes to them.
+[This](code/utils/pciseq.md#coppafish.utils.pciseq.export_to_pciseq) will save a csv file in the *output_dir* for each method (*omp* and *ref_spots*) of finding spots and assigning genes to them.
 The names of the files are specified through `config['file_names']['pciseq']`.
 Each file will contain: